Our 1994 Class C Motorhome Renovation (for under $500!)

 Newly married and ready to set out on our honeymoon, our goal was to hit all forty-eight contiguous states, film our adventure, and even write a book about our travels.

 We did yet know that this RV would become our home for nearly two years, or that we would love it so much that we would become full-timers.
-But we did know that we wanted our motorhome would be our first home together and we wanted it to be as comfortable as possible.
+But we did know that our motorhome would be our first home together, and we wanted it to be as comfortable as possible.

 Our 20-year-old Class C would serve as a home, workspace, storage unit, and film studio.
 Using DoItYourselfRV.com, we scoured every article on class C motorhome renovations to spark some ideas for our remodel.

-We loved this Jayco redesign, so we used nearly all of their ideas – except for the lime green everywhere.
+We loved this Jayco redesign and used nearly all of their ideas – except for the lime green everywhere.
 That seemed like a little much to me.
 We wanted something a little more mellow.

 Before this remodel, Heath had never painted a wall.
-But was overly confident he could manage this whole remodel on his own.
+But he was overly confident he could manage this whole remodel independently.

 In the middle of wedding planning, mapping out our honeymoon road trip, and working, we gave ourselves exactly one week to complete our renovation.
-(You’re probably thinking that’s way too crazy, and we’d now agree with you!)
+(You probably think that’s way too crazy, and we’d now agree with you!)

 We found all of our painting and flooring supplies easily at Lowe’s.
-All together, we spent about $500 to complete the renovation ourselves.
+Altogether, we spent about $500 to complete the motorhome renovation ourselves.
+The most expensive part was replacing the floors, but the old linoleum and dark blue carpet had to go!

 Our other ideas included replacing all of our lights with LED bulbs and mounting a television, but then we looked at pricing and gave up on those dreams. $20 a lightbulb?
 No thanks.

-Removing all of the furniture and cabinet doors was simple enough with the right power drills, but took nearly a whole day.
-We primed the walls and cabinets all with the same primer, which ended up taking two full days on its own.
+Removing all of the furniture and cabinet doors was simple enough with the right power drills, but it took nearly a whole day.

 The aqua chiffon blue brightened our new mobile home even better than we could’ve imagined.
 Contrasted with the white cabinets, our tiny living area felt much bigger and happier, or as my husband says, “It feels like a traveling beach house.”

-We quickly found that the small details in the renovation are the most important.
-Spray-painting all of the hinges and all of the handles silver wasn’t high on our priority list until we saw what 1994 shiny gold looked like…horrible.
+We quickly found that the small details of the motorhome renovation were the most important.
+Spray-painting all of the hinges and all of the handles in silver wasn’t high on our priority list until we saw what 1994 shiny gold looked like…horrible.

 After we finished painting all of the walls and cabinets, I needed to return to work, so I left the construction to my husband (in retrospect, obviously a bad idea).

 While I worked, he continued to renovate.
 He found shower curtains that perfectly matched our walls.
 His mother lined and sewed them into curtains for our living area windows.
-She also found a tan slipcover to perfectly cover our hideous couch.
+She also found a tan slipcover to cover our hideous couch perfectly.

-For dramatic effect, my husband decided to grand reveal the finished RV to me.
+My husband decided to grand reveal the finished RV to me for dramatic effect.
 I didn’t mind—that meant I didn’t have to help finish the construction!

-When I walked in, I noticed our previously white overhead loft was suddenly a very dark shade of grey.
+When I walked in, I noticed our previously white overhead loft was suddenly dark grey.

 We had argued endlessly about whether or not to paint the loft, and finally had agreed NOT to – but he painted it anyway!
 This is what I get for leaving Heath alone with our house.

 We kept our remodel simple.
-We were careful to pick an RV with no major system fixes.
-Just a little cosmetic lift and our new home felt much bigger and more comfortable than when we picked it up!
-Simply painting the walls and replacing the floors made a world of a difference.
-Our 20-year-old model, affectionately known as “Franklin the Turtle” for his speed, looks a decade younger.
+We were careful when picking an RV with no major system fixes.
+Just a little cosmetic lift, and our new home felt much bigger and more comfortable than when we picked it up!
+Simply painting the walls and replacing the floors made a difference.
+Our 20-year-old model, affectionately known as “Franklin the Turtle” for his speed, looks at least a decade younger.

 11 Responses